-The proposed amendments associated with the City's CAO update are not anticipated to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise.
-The proposed amendments are intended to keep the CAO current with best available science and provide for better administration of the code.
-Development projects proposed within the City's listed critical areas and/or their buffers must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.
+The proposed amendments associated with the City's ordinance update are not anticipated to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise.
+The proposed amendments are intended to maintain compliance with the National Flood Insurance Program, keep the White Salmon Municipal Code current Department of Ecology and FEMA Region X soon-to-be adopted floodplain maps within city limits, effective February 14, 2025, as well as provide for better administration of the code.
+Development projects proposed within the City's listed special flood hazard areas must comply with the White Salmon Municipal Code and all other applicable local, state, and federal regulations.